 The third colour theory practice piece, which is themed roughly on 1980s kitsch and beaches.
 There are palm trees, peacocks and voluptuous lady-parts; I’m blaming Vice City for this one.
 Original is in A2 and completed with Copic Markers.
 Title (for now) is ‘Malibu’.

 Another colour theory practice image, this time in hot shades.
 Original is A2, again entirely in Copic Markers.
 Title is ‘Bombtangstic' because it's bright and zingy and the first word I ever heard it described with was 'bombastic'.
 I'm not sure if you can still see it, but I drew most of this image around a doodle of a Gorilla's head.
 I bloody love Gorillas, they're amazing.

 One of three colour theory practice images I’ve played around with.
 Original is A2, done entirely in Copic Markers.
-Title is ‘Fetallic’ as I was thinking of waves, water and the concept of a Mother Nature.
+Title is ‘Fetallic' as I was thinking of waves, water and creation/birth.